hannako/CV/README.md

 You can read my full cv on [LinkedIn](https://uk.linkedin.com/in/jessicajonespd)

 ## Other stuff
-I am a trustee of an educational charity, Lara's Foundation.
+I am a trustee of an educational charity [Lara's Foundation](https://larasfoundation.wordpress.com/).
+Since graduating from Makers I have begun rebuilding their website.
+I contribute to [Draw My Life](https://github.com/empowerhack/DrawMyLife-Service) an open source, volunteer-led initiative born at an EmpowerHack hackathon for refugee women and girls in 2016.
 I am a newish mum.
-I am newish blogger.
 I love science, cooking and Sandi Metz's POODR.

-You can read my blog on [Medium](https://medium.com/jess-jones-blogs-makers)
+You can read my (slightly neglected blog) on [Medium](https://medium.com/jess-jones-blogs-makers)